 Paradoxically, both – signifying that implementing Human Resource Management is a managerial challenge that has to consider the contrasting notions of uniformity and individuality, asserts Prof. Na Fu of Trinity Business School at Trinity College Dublin in her article with Prof. Patrick Flood of Dublin City University, Prof. Denise Rousseau of Carnegie Mellon University, and Prof. Tim Morris of University of Oxford.

-By CoBS Editor Guragam Singh, from the paper ‘Line Managers as Paradox Navigators in HRM Implementation: Balancing Consistency and Individual Responsiveness,’ Journal of Management Vol. 46 No. 2
+By CoBS Editor Guragam Singh.
+Related research: ‘Line Managers as Paradox Navigators in HRM Implementation: Balancing Consistency and Individual Responsiveness,’ Journal of Management Vol. 46 No. 2

 The contribution of employees is a key to achieve sustainable competitive organisational advantage.
 As such, it is important to effectively manage human resources to achieve long-term organisational goals.
 How this is done can be assessed at three levels of Human Resource Management (HRM).
 These levels are intended, actual, and perceived HRM.